 Landing Pages & Offers

 No matter how you’re driving traffic, you need to present your offers in an enticing way.
-Dedicated landing pages built around a specific offer are a great way to go.
+Dedicated landing pages built around a specific offer are a great way to go as part of the early steps in the conversion rate optimization process.

 Landing Pages (essential elements)